 Once a proposal is made, the Chair will ask if there are concerns.
 If concerns are voiced, the Chair will then ask the membership to address the concerns through solution-oriented discussion.
 The proposal is then edited to resolve the concerns or withdrawn.
 This process continues until consensus is reached, the proposal is withdrawn, or members with concerns step aside and allow the proposal to move forward without full consensus. http://leadtogether.org/wp-content/uploads/2014/06/on-conflict-and-consensus.pdf

 In the rare occurrence that a vote is required by an outside funding organization as a formality, a simple majority (51% or more) of eligible voters present shall approve any action.
-Prior to the vote being taken, consensus shall be reached through the formal consensus model in.
+Prior to the vote being taken, consensus shall be reached through the formal consensus model.

 Elections for MI BOSCOC Officers will take place by the Governance Council membership at the Annual in-person meeting by a Closed Ballot.